Reading your score

-Are you frustrated with your team not doing things the way you want them done, and then having to re-do it?
-Are you fed-up with the time and energy lost, having to re-enter, double handle or track down/transfer/compile existing information?
+Are you frustrated with your team not doing things how you want them done, and then having to re-do it?
+Are you fed-up with the time and energy lost, having to re-enter, double handle and also track down/transfer/compile existing information?

-Systems integration creates synergies involves integrating existing, often disparate systems in such a way “that focuses on increasing value to the client” (e.g., improved service/product quality and performance) while at the same time providing value to the company (e.g., reducing operational costs and improving response time).
+Any good small business consulting service will certainly tell you one thing.
+Most importantly, integrating systems is crucial to improving efficiency.
+Firstly, systems integration creates synergies by integrating existing, often disparate systems in such a way “that focuses on increasing value to the client”.
+For example, improved service/product quality and performance.
+At the same time, providing value to the company (e.g., reducing operational costs and improving response time).

 Outcome: Identification of existing/required systems and adoption of one-touch information management, to allow delegation rather than abduction.

 Stage 2 SIMPLIFY – Session 2.3 Systems & Synergies: 1 workshop (minimum).

 Business Management, Leadership and Culture are certainly overarching functions for the entire organisation and business.
 They set the mission, vision and also values used to test all initiatives and actions.
 It’s responsible for top-down strategy and also responsive to bottom-up tactical outcomes.
 Therefore, this is where all other functions are integrated with weighted importance.
 1 workshop (minimum).